-This document defines a new TLV, PSN Tunnel Binding TLV, to communicate tunnel/LSPs selection and binding requests between PEs at the bi-directional PW's setup time.
-The TLV carries PW's binding profile and provides both explicit and inexplicit information on the underlying PSN tunnels.
+This document defines a new TLV, PSN Tunnel Binding TLV, to communicate tunnel/LSPs selection and binding requests between PEs at the PW setup time.
+The TLV carries PW's binding profile and provides explicit and/or inexplicit information on the underlying PSN tunnels.